itssigron/sigidb/README.md

 ```

 ### db#push(*key*, *value*, [*options*])
+- `key`: The target's key which the value will be pushed to.
+- `value`: The value which will be pushed to the target.
+- `options.table`: The table to get the value from. default is 'main'.

 Pushes a value to an array in the database. <br>
 Returns *main object* || *value*
-- `options.table`: table to push the key to the array.
 ```js
 const db = require("sigidb-test");
 db.set("test", 5) // sets the value to a Number (pushes requires it to be an array).